teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/sensor_request.md

 ---
-name: V&V Request
+name: Sensor Request
-about: Checklist for V&V
+about: Request for Sensor Manufacturing
-title: 'V&V Request'
+title: 'Sensor Request'
 labels:
-assignees: '@abbylindsay'
+assignees: '@teresaho-biosensics'

 ---
 ***Please title the issue with the detailed study/project name (not just company/hospital name)***